Canada is ready to open the door wide to legal marijuana | WTOP

 At least 111 legal pot shops are planning to open across the nation of 37 million people on the first day, according to an Associated Press survey of the provinces.
 That is a small slice of what ultimately will be a much larger marketplace.

-No stores will open in Ontario.
+No stores will open in Ontario, which includes Toronto.
 The most populous province is working on its regulations and doesn’t expect stores until next spring.

 Canadians everywhere will be able to order marijuana products through websites run by provinces or private retailers and have it delivered to their homes by mail.